 In the last several years, the United States and certain European countries have experienced significant political events that have cast uncertainty on global financial and economic markets.
-During the recent presidential campaign a number of election promises were made and the new American administration has begun taking steps to implement certain of these promises.
-Included in the actions that the administration has discussed are the renegotiation of the terms of NAFTA, withdrawal of the United States from the TPP, imposition of a tax on the importation of goods into the United States, reduction of regulation and taxation in the United States, and introduction of laws to reduce immigration and restrict access into the United States for citizens of certain countries.
-It is presently unclear exactly what actions the new administration in the United States will implement, and if implemented, how these actions may impact Canada and in particular the oil and gas industry.
-Any actions taken by the new United States administration may have a negative impact on the Canadian economy and on the businesses, financial conditions, results of operations and the valuation of Canadian oil and gas companies, including Surge.
+Since the 2016 U.S. presidential election, the U.S. administration has begun taking steps to implement a certain of its promises made during the campaign.
+The administration has withdrawn the U.S. from the TPP and Congress has passed sweeping tax reform, which, among other things, significantly reduces U.S. corporate tax rates.
+This may affect competitiveness of other jurisdictions, including Canada.
+In addition, NAFTA has been renegotiated and on November 30, 2018, and Canada, the U.S. and Mexico signed the Canada-United States-Mexico Agreement which will replace NAFTA once ratified by the three signatory countries.
+See "Industry Conditions - The North American Free Trade Agreement".
+The U.S. administration has also taken action with respect to reduction of regulation, which may also affect relative competitiveness of other jurisdictions.
+It is unclear exactly what other actions the U.S. administration will implement, and if implemented, how these actions may impact Canada and in particular the oil and natural gas industry.
+Any actions taken by the new U.S. administration may have a negative impact on the Canadian economy and on the businesses, financial conditions, results of operations and the valuation of Canadian oil and gas companies, including Surge.